-This protocol has been optimised for use with cell lines and primary cells, and provides enough reagents for up to 10 chromatin preparations ($15x10^6$ cells) and up to 24 ChIP assays.
-Lower cell numbers can be used, however, volumes of buffers will need to be adjusted accordingly (Table 3).
+This protocol has been optimised for use with cell lines, tissue and primary cells and provides enough reagents for up to 10 chromatin preparations (15x106 cells) and up to 24 ChIP assays.
+Lower cell numbers are possible, however, volumes of buffers will need to be adjusted accordingly (Table 8).
+Sufficient library reagents are supplied in kits 500264 and 500265 for preparation of up to 24 complete NGS libraries.